top of page

 During my Ph.D., I focused on the development of in vitro

 non-alcoholic fatty liver disease models for drug screening and pathogenesis studies.
-I joined the TTE lab as a Research Fellow to work on the development of
+I joined the TTE lab as a Research Fellow to work on the development of head and neck cancer niches to understand macrophage heterogeneity.

 shape 2.png